vancityaziz/ML-for-Skin-Cancer-Classification/README.md

-# ML-for-Skin-Cancer-Classification
+# Classifying images of skin color lesions as melanoma vs. malign using deep learning

-Term project for APS360: Applied Fundamentals of Deep Learning @ University of Toronto.
-ML models to detect skin cancer in images of skin lesions.
+This is our term project for APS360: Applied Fundamentals of Deep Learning @ University of Toronto.